 The Martha Laird Chapter was organized on November 14, 1942.
 The name Martha Laird was selected in honor of the great-great-grandmother of the Organizing Regent, Zenobia Slaughter Lide (Mrs. Dean Lide).

 Martha Laird came to America with her brothers and sisters in the early 1730's on board the same ship with Samuel Harris, who became her husband soon after landing in Pennsylvania.
 Later they moved to North Carolina and then to Greene County, Georgia.
 Samuel Harris gave civil service in the American Revolution and all eight of Martha Laird Harris' sons and her three sons-in-law served in the war.

 Martha Laird Chapter is in Mt.
 Pleasant, Texas.
 The Chapter meets the second Saturday of each month at 1:30 p. m. except for the month of May.
 At that time the chapter meets on the third Saturday.

-For chapter contact or membership information, please contact us by e-mail.
+For chapter contact or membership information, contact us.

 hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state

 organizations, or individual DAR chapters.